espressif/idf-eclipse-plugin/README.md

 * Click OK to save the settings
 * Click on the `Launch` icon to flash the application to the selected board

-**ADDITIONAL NOTE:** Eclipse CDT Launch configuration has issues in accessing eclipse C/C++ environment variables, hence we need to define `PATH` again in the Lauch configuration `Environment` tab to get the access to the CMake command during the build.
+**NOTE:** Eclipse CDT Launch configuration has issues in accessing eclipse C/C++ environment variables, hence we need to define `PATH` again in the Lauch configuration `Environment` tab to get the access to the CMake command during the build.